Below is a list of online courses on eye health and vision care available to access via other e-learning platforms.

 - The National KeepSight program.

-- Identify people at risk of eye disease.
+- Identify systemic risk factors for eye disease

 Smoking Cessation Brief Advice training is available from Quit.
 Newly released in October 2020.
 Also includes a range of free resources available for use in your practice.